 Once you know who your target audience in the B2B space is and what they are looking for from content, you can start writing.
 But to better resonate and ensure your content hits the right mark with those potential prospects, you’ll want to speak their language.

 From there, you’ll be able to speak their language and address their problems.
-This will almost certainly result in an increased rate of engagement across all of your content.
+This will almost certainly result in an increased rate of engagement across all of your content and becomes an integral part of your digital marketing plan.